We are proud to be members of the British Blind and Shutter Association (BBSA) and fully support the Make It Safe campaign.

-Since its launch, the Make It Safe campaign has pressed for safer window blinds and the promotion of safety for all window treatments.
+Since its launch, the Make It Safe campaign has pressed for safer window blinds and the promotion of safety for all window treatments, especially for child safety.

 The Make It Safe campaign has seen:

 - The BBSA taking a leading role in the development of the European-wide standards for window blinds specifically concerning child safety

 - The creation and promotion of a website, retail promotional materials and internationally recognised videos promoting safer window treatments